danielabar/meblog/src/markdown/learning-from-screencasts.md

 ## Organize

 One of the most effective ways to retain what you've learned is to write it down as you go.
 This requires prior organization so you'll be able to find your notes later.
+Think of this as [mise en place](https://en.wikipedia.org/wiki/Mise_en_place) for techies.

 When starting a new course, create a directory.
 I suggest having one directory for all courses, then sub-directories for each course you take.
 For example, if taking a course on Idiomatic Ruby from Pluralsight: